Girls Fall Like Dominoes

-"Girls Fall Like Dominoes" is a song by Trinidadian-American rapper and singer Nicki Minaj.
-It serves as the seventh single from the Japanese and New Zealand versions of Minaj's debut album Pink Friday (2010).
-The hip hop song's chorus is sampled from "Dominos", a 2009 single by British indie rock band The Big Pink.
-"Girls Fall Like Dominoes" was originally released as an iTunes Store bonus track on Minaj's debut album, Pink Friday; however it was released later included on all editions of the album in the United Kingdom on March 11, 2011.
+"Girls Fall Like Dominoes" is a song by rapper Nicki Minaj.
+It serves as the seventh single from some deluxe editions of her debut album Pink Friday (2010).
+The song's chorus is sampled from "Dominos", a 2009 single by British indie rock band The Big Pink.
+"Girls Fall Like Dominoes" was originally released as an international iTunes Store bonus track on Minaj's debut album, Pink Friday; however it was released later on all editions of the album in the United Kingdom on March 11, 2011.
 The single was released on April 11, 2011 in Australia.
 It was released on April 15, 2011 as the fourth UK single after "Moment 4 Life".

 "Girls Fall Like Dominoes" became a top 20 hit in New Zealand, reaching number 13.

 The song was written by Nicki Minaj herself, J.R.
 Rotem, Robbie Furze, Millo Cordell, Cleveland Browne, Greville Gordon and Wycliffe Johnson, and was produced by J. R. Rotem.
 The song also contains interpolations of "Trailar Load a Girls".
 After the release of the track, it debuted at number thirty-two in the United Kingdom.

 Background and composition

 "Girls Fall Like Dominoes was released as an iTunes Store bonus track during the release of Pink Friday.
 The song was later included on the album's official track listing during the UK re-release of the album.

 Produced by J.R.
 Rotem, "Girls Fall Like Dominoes" has been described as a "jubilant, poppy song."
 Lyrically, Minaj raps about how she is hot enough to steal the fans of male rappers, in this case Lil Wayne and Drake.
-Minaj name checks many women in the entertainment industry, including Angelina Jolie, Madonna, Beyoncé, Mariah Carey, Rihanna, Kim Kardashian, Khloé Kardashian, Ciara, Keri Hilson, among others.
+Minaj name checks many women in the entertainment industry, including Kristin Cavallari, Kourtney Kardashian, M.I.A., Mo'Nique, Angelina Jolie, Madonna, Donatella Versace, Wilhelmina Cooper, Beyoncé, Mariah Carey, Rihanna, Kim Kardashian, Khloé Kardashian, Ciara, Keri Hilson and Grace Jones.
+She also mentions Al Pacino.

 As Rotem creates characteristically colossal chords, Minaj discusses her love for women.
 Rotem's production on the song has been described as diabolically catchy and synth-drenched.
-"Girls Fall Like Dominoes" samples "Dominos" from British band The Big Pink.
+"Girls Fall Like Dominoes" samples "Dominos" from British band the Big Pink.

 Critical reception

 With a three and a half out of five star-rating, DJBooth stated that the song is exactly what one would expect from a Minaj and Rotem collaboration and that fellas should be warned.
-Dan Martin of UK popular music magazine New Musical Express placed "Girls Fall Like Dominoes" at number two on a list of "10 Tracks You Have To Hear", adding that Minaj upgrades the original classic that is sampled in the song.
+Dan Martin of NME placed "Girls Fall Like Dominoes" at number two on a list of "10 Tracks You Have To Hear", adding that Minaj upgrades the original classic that is sampled in the song.